Gluten-Free Sweet Potato Brownies

 Simply melt a tablespoon of coconut butter with a little handful of chocolate chips, and drizzle to your heart's content.

 I hope you guys enjoy this one!
 Let me know your thoughts in the comments below!
-And if you want to save the recipe for later, here's a graphic that you can click on to add to your Pinterest recipe board.
-Cheers!

 In health (and buried in a sea of sweet taters),